-In 1815, in what has to be one of the great gambles in world history, Napoleon left Elba with a handful of men to reconquer France.
+- In 1815, in what has to be one of the great gambles in world history, Napoleon left Elba with a handful of men to reconquer France.
 Now I can’t really imagine how Napoleon felt when he left Elba on 26 February 1815 and landed in France on 01 March 1815.
 I’m not going through the whole history of Napoleon.
 I’m going to assume that you know something about his rise from provincial nobody to revolutionary general to 1st Consul to Emperor of the French and master of Europe to exile on Elba.
 His return started what was known as the 100 days.
 With just 1,000 men, he invaded France.
 That has to be one of the most utterly self confident things anyone has ever done.
 Still, he was not leaping in the dark.
 The returned Monarchy had quickly wasted any goodwill it had, and it had treated the officers and men of the old Grand Armee disgracefully.
-The exiled aristocratic class had returned to France and begun the usual aristocratic ways of extraction, and despotism.
-The old army and people of France were ready for help to fight the tyranny of monarchy.
-The press reacted in typical style.
-QUOTE from Le Moniteur Universel 1815 between 9 March 1815 and 21 March 1815
+The exiled aristocratic class had been banished from France after the French revolution, but had returned and begun the usual aristocratic practice of extraction, rents and despotism.
+The old army and people of France were ready for help to fight the tyranny of monarchy, but people’s sentiments were mixed and many just feared the chaos of a new war.

-Napoleon paid more than just lip service to the principles of the revolution on his return to France.
+- Napoleon was in a difficult position politically when he returned to France.
 He instituted important reforms, and established a civilian government.
-He was the Emperor but his position was precarious so the civil authority had considerable power.
+He was the Emperor, but his position was precarious, so the civilian authorities had considerable power.
 Napoleon had to topple the monarchy and set up a new government, then fend off the various invasions.
 That was not the time for full on ballot box democracy.
 It is a mistake to view him as a dictator at this stage though.
 He actually had somewhat less power than he did before his previous exile, and would rely more heavily on the civilian government.

 - Britain and Prussia would assemble their armies in Belgium (a territory recently acquired by United Kingdom of the Netherlands)